Tibet Tour – 5 Days (Explore Lhasa & Namtso Lake)

 Best TimeMarch to October

-Embark on an unforgettable 5 Days Tibet Tour that takes you deep into the cultural and natural wonders of the “Roof of the World.”
-This short Tibet tour is designed for travelers who want to experience the essence of Lhasa tourhighlights along with the awe-inspiring beauty of Namtso Lake, one of the highest and most sacred lakes in the world.
+Embark on an unforgettable 5 Days Tibet Tour that takes you deep into the cultural treasures and natural wonders of the “Roof of the World.”
+Perfect for travelers seeking an authentic yet short Tibet experience, this journey combines the highlights of a Lhasa city tour with the pristine beauty of Namtso Lake, one of the highest and most sacred lakes on earth.

 Itinerary